comelyio/translations/SPECIFICATIONS.md

 Sitemap | sitemap.yml | Should contain links names and page titles Misc | misc.yml | Should contain any other miscellaneous translations

-* Files must be named in all lowercase, matching exact giving names
+* Files MUST BE named in all lowercase, matching exact giving names
-* Files must have `.yml` extensions
+* Files MUST have `.yml` extensions